fennifith/MediaNotification/README.md

   - BlackPlayer: Turn on the 'Scrobble Music' setting (at the bottom of the 'Metadata' section).
 You do not need to have a scrobbler installed.

 **Option Three**
 Somehow install the app on the system partition of your device, and grant it `android.permission.UPDATE_APP_OPS_STATS`.
-This is not possible to do from within the app as the `UPDATE_APP_OPS_STATS` is protected by the application signature.
-In other words, you will need to compile a new apk with the same signature as the rest of the system apps.
+This is not possible to do from within the app as the `UPDATE_APP_OPS_STATS` permission is protected by the application signature.
+In other words, you will need to compile a new apk with the same signature as the rest of the system apps first.
+I am working on a way to bypass this permission and make the third option function with just root access, but it will be a while before it is finished.

 ---